Compute

 2. On the cluster list page, click the cluster name to access the cluster console.

-3. In the navigation pane on the left, choose Alarm Center.
+3. In the navigation pane, choose Alarm Center.
 Then, click the Alarm Rules tab and configure and manage alarm rules.

 By default, Alarm Center generates alarm rules for containers.
 The rules are intended for alarms including event alarms and metric alarms for exceptions.
 Alarm rules are classified into several sets.
 You can associate an alarm rule set with multiple contact groups and enable or disable alarm items.
 An alarm rule set consists of multiple alarm rules.
 An alarm rule corresponds to the check items for a single exception.
 Table 1 lists default alarm rules.